AnonCatalyst/Odinova/README.md

 - ```python3 odinova.py```

 ## FULL-RELEASE: (in-development)
 `The full release of Odinova is expected in the near future, check back later or try the *BETA*.
-Odinova currently has 2 placeholder banners for the contacts window and the toolbox window`
+Odinova currently has 1 placeholder banner for the contacts window`

 -- **Support Server** `Help us grow our discord server or contact support by joining up today!`
 - https://discord.com/invite/rwjNemwere